-- Retaining Irelands long established policy of military neutrality (non-alignment) as a key element in our Foreign Policy and in line with the current wishes of the majority of the Irish people. - ➤ Vocal political opposition to the crime of military aggression, violations of Human Rights, or International Human Rights Law from whatever source. - Ensuring Ireland is not used as a hub by State or Non-State actors for the passage of military equipment such as weapons, explosive equipment, ammunition etc. into war zones or regions of conflict.
-A pro-active inspection system to avoid abuse of landing rights at Irish airports is required. - ➤ Requiring all military aircraft requesting overflight of Irish airspace to be compatible with our policy of military neutrality. - Opposing Irish membership of NATO. - Ensuring that any decision representing a major change to our current form of neutrality be tested first via a Citizens' Assembly and possibly by referendum. - ➤ Increasing funding the Irish Defence forces to allow it to defend and monitor our national territory in a manner commensurate with our international obligations.
+- ➤ Retaining Irelands long established policy of military neutrality (non-alignment) as a key element in our Foreign Policy and in line with the current wishes of the majority of the Irish people. - Ensuring that any major change to our current form of neutrality be tested first via a Citizens' Assembly and possibly by referendum. - ➤ Vocal political opposition to the crime of military aggression, violations of Human Rights, or International Human Rights Law from whatever source. - Ensuring Ireland is not used as a hub by State or Non-State actors for the passage of military equipment such as weapons, explosive equipment, ammunition etc. into war zones or regions of conflict.
+A pro-active inspection system to avoid abuse of landing rights at Irish airports is required. - Requiring all military aircraft requesting overflight of Irish airspace to be compatible with our policy of military neutrality. - Opposing Irish membership of NATO. - Increasing funding the Irish Defence forces to allow it to defend and monitor our national territory commensurate with our international obligations.